 Uber shares anonymized trip-level data by ZIP Code Tabulation Area (ZCTA), which is the U.S. Census’ geographical representation of zip codes with cities.
 This data includes timestamp including the date & time for the beginning of a trip; ZCTA in which trip began (pick-up); ZCTA in which trip ended (drop-off); Distance traveled during trip, in miles; Duration of trip, in seconds; Technical support to interpret and utilize the data; Support for Vision Zero and other transportation safety initiatives.

-Uber shares aggregate data on travel patterns at the zipcode level with the City of Boston in order to provide new insights to city officials on urban growth, traffic congestion, public transportation and climate change.
-This data assists policy makes and city planners develop a more detailed account of the needs of its residents.
-However, recent reports suggest the data ashared was too broad to provide meaningful analysis.
+Uber shares aggregate data on travel patterns at the zip code level with the City of Boston in order to provide new insights to city officials on urban growth, traffic congestion, public transportation and climate change.
+This data assists policy makers and city planners in developing more detailed accounts of the needs of its residents.
+However, recent reports suggest that the data shared was too broad to provide meaningful analysis.